Ahri Build Guide by TheCatOfCheshire

 The mid-game is the power-spike of Ahri, her kit isn't ideal for a teamfight, but it's great on fights from 1v1 to 3v3, so, the mid-game where everyone still on their lane, but you're beginning to roam is a true blessing for her.

-The godlike point is when you have Sorcerer's Shoes, Luden's Echo, Oblivion Orb and Rabadon's Deathcap at lvl 11 or more.
+The godlike point is when you have Sorcerer's Shoes, Luden's Tempest, Oblivion Orb and Rabadon's Deathcap at lvl 11 or more.
 If you're in that situation you're pretty much a monster.

 The mid-game on Ahri gives you 3 ways to play, you have to chose the best gameplay for the situtaion: